 Inducting pre-service teachers to view enterprise as extra-curricular schemes (Holman, 2014), which can be outsourced to providers, some of whom will provide activity for free (Hanson, Hooley & Cox, 2017), follows a well-trodden route likely to grow the quantity of enterprise education in schools.
 However, from our first meeting, we both agreed that we wanted to offer the primary trainee teachers we worked with a critical introduction to enterprise education and provide space for them to question EEE, its purposes and practices.

 As our professional work developed, we became more curious about why we were both inclined towards this critical approach.
 To explore this, during the process of planning, delivering, and evaluating the intervention, we began to record our conversations, capturing our personal and professional experiences and what we thought was influencing our practice.
 We would listen back to these recorded conversations separately and then, at our next meeting, make new recordings, reflecting on our previous conversations and expanding the conversation in new directions.
 Through using our recorded conversations as artefacts for reflection (Bullough and Pinnegar, 2001), we generated a deeper understanding of our motivations and assumptions and experienced moments of self-critical illumination (Schön, 1991).
 Furthermore, listening to ourselves forced us to recognise the self - our interpretations and internalised discourses - a necessary step in developing reflexivity as an educator or researcher (Alvesson & Sköldberg, 2018).
 Through this process, and emerging from our practical experience, the possibilities of purposeful conversation to develop reflection and reflexivity became more apparent.
-This is particularly important in EEE, where the field is said to lack, and need to develop, riticality (Fayolle, 2013).
+This is particularly important in EEE, where the field is said to lack, and need to develop, criticality (Fayolle, 2013).
 We will argue that reflexivity is a pre-requisite to criticality, and therefore methods that develop educator-researcher reflexivity are needed to help strengthen criticality in EEE.
 We propose that Generative Critical Conversation (GCC) is such a method and offers an innovative and practicable route for educators and researchers to explore and reflect upon their practice and actions and develop reflexive insight.

 Our paper unfolds in the following steps.
 First, we summarise recent calls for criticality in the field of enterprise and entrepreneurship education.
 Then, we consider the significance of reflection and reflexivity in supporting the development of criticality in the field of educational practice.
 Following this, we describe the emergence of Generative Critical Conversation out of our practical experience working together to develop an enterprise education intervention for primary trainee teachers.
 Next, we lay the theoretical groundwork for GCC, drawing from literature in educational research and reflective practice to explore terms such as criticality and reflexivity, and suggest that reflexivity is a necessary pre-cursor for criticality.
 We introduce a framework by reflexivity scholars which describes levels of reflexive insight which we later use as a lens through which to (re)view our conversations.
 We ground GCC as a method, hybridizing from three methodological approaches in teacher education - self-study, co-generative dialogue and critical questioning.
 Then, we illustrate, through three conversational excerpts, how GCC facilitated us to develop reflexive insight within and between conversations.
 We discuss enabling conditions that facilitate GCC, and its potential transferability.
 We conclude by underscoring the potential GCC has to practically address calls for greater educator-researcher reflexivity, and, as a result, strengthen critical capacity in, and beyond, EEE.